Sleep isn’t Overrated

 Everything I though was about death, so naturally I thought of ending it all.

-One shot to through my skull and I could rest… I wouldn’t have to think again.
+One bullet through my skull and I could rest… I wouldn’t have to think again.

 I bought into the idea that things would never get better because no one could understand, I didn’t understand what was happening.